Alandi: Demographics

 In 2011, Alandi had a population of 28,576.
 Males constitute 56% of the population and females 44%.
 The lingua franca is Marathi.
 Alandi has an average literacy rate of 73% (82% of the males, 68% of females), which is lower than the national average of 74.04%.
 13% of the population is under 6 years of age.
 All castes are represented in the town census.
 The closely related Maratha clans, Kurhade-Patil and Ghundare-Patil, dominate the civic life of the town.

 Traditionally, many Hindu widows have come to reside in places of pilgrimage such as Pandharpur and Alandi.

 Government

 Alandi has a Municipal council with a directly elected as Mayor (Nagaradhyaksha).
 In the 2016 election to the council, The BJP candidate Vaijayanti Umergekar-Kamble was elected mayor by defeating the Shiv sena candidate, Bhagyashree Randhwe.
 The BJP holds majority in the 18 member town council.

 Alandi comes under the Pune district sub-division of Khed taluka.
-It is a part of Maharashtra Legislative Assembly constituency of Khed Alandi which in turn belongs to Shirur parliamentary constituency.
-At present, the assembly seat is held by Nationalist Congress Party's Dr. Amol Kolhe.
+It is a part of Maharashtra Legislative Assembly constituency of Khed Alandi which in turn belongs to Shirur parliamentary constituency. since 2024 Vidhansabha elections, the assembly seat is held by Babaji Kale of Shiv Sena (UBT).